mdnahidhossen1911/BongoAi/README.md

-# BangoAI - Personal AI Chat Assistant App
+# BangoAI - AI Chat App

 **Note:** This project is currently under construction.
 Features and functionalities are being developed and may change over time.